 To drive a team vehicle, you must be 25 years old.

 Most training takes place on Wednesday evenings from 19:30 – 22:00 at the Wiltshire Police HQ in Devizes and on Sundays between 09:00 and 16:00.
 Exercises to test the skills learned can be anywhere in Wiltshire.

 While out on a search, Search Technicians will work in small teams to locate the missing person.
 They will work under direction from the Team Leader, who will have been briefed on a plan from the Search Manager.
-Search skills, communication and the ability to take instruction will all be used on a search.
+Search skills, communication and the ability to follow instructions accurately will all be used on a search.
 It is also important that every member of Wiltshire Search and Rescue is respectful to members of the public, especially family and friends of the missing person, that they meet on a search.